 From collection centres, the waste is either processed internally — common for mineral fractions of CDW — or transferred to specialized treatment facilities for further sorting and processing.
 From there, the waste or materials are passed through the chain to their final use or disposal.

 To encompass the entire flow of materials, including those that do not formally enter the waste regime, the basic logistics chain must be expanded to include recovery operations at the generation point.
-These operations may involve backfilling, material reuse, or the direct reuse of materials in subsequent construction projects.
+These operations may involve backfilling, material reuse, or direct reuse of materials in subsequent construction projects.
 Additionally, it is essential to address illegal dumping, which can disrupt the proper flow of materials and pose environmental risks.

 The redistribution network for CDW enables the efficient transfer of materials from their generation points to their final use and should ideally operate in accordance with the principles of the circular economy, keeping materials in a closed-loop system.